opendocsg/slw-judgments-backfill/2006_SGHC_182/report.md

 94     The plaintiff’s action for conspiracy is in respect of a conspiracy by unlawful means.

-Conspiracy by unlawful means is constituted when two or more persons combine to commit an unlawful act with the intention of injuring the plaintiff, and the act is carried out and the intention achieved: _Quah Kay Tee v Ong & Company Pte Ltd_ [1997] 1 SLR 390.
+Conspiracy by unlawful means is constituted when two or more persons combine to commit an unlawful act with the intention of injuring the plaintiff, and the act is carried out and the intention achieved: _Quah Kay Tee v Ong & Company Pte Ltd_ <span class="citation">[1997] 1 SLR 390</span>.

 95     The plaintiff pleaded that the defendants and other persons unknown (or any two or more together) conspired, and conspired to defraud the plaintiff.
 It contends that the agreement between the conspirators need not be in the nature of an express agreement and that the court may infer an agreement from the overt acts (in this case the alleged fraudulent misrepresentations).